Anne Murray (gentlewoman): Adult life and career

-Anne Murray married William Dummer Powell on 3 Oct.
-1775 in Boston, Massachusetts.
-They had nine children of whom two survived her.
-She died at Toronto.
-After marrying William Dummer Powell on 3 Oct.
-1775 in Boston Massachusetts, they shortly left for England due to William's political views as a member of the loyalist party.
-At the time of the marriage Anne was twenty and William was twenty-one.
-Arriving in England shortly after being wed Anne would give birth to three children while William studied law.
-In 1780 the family would leave England for Montreal, where William had started a law practice.
-Anne and William moved to York in 1798 as a way for "members of the elite to have a role in Upper Canadian government".
+Murray married William Dummer Powell on 3 October 1775 in Boston, Massachusetts.
+They had nine children, of whom two survived her.
+After marrying William Dummer Powell, they left for England due to William's political views as a member of the loyalist party.
+In 1780 the family left England for Montreal, where William started a law practice.
+They moved to York in 1798 as a way for "members of the elite to have a role in Upper Canadian government".
 Anne took on a serious role in the Upper Canadian political sphere with her role as the wife of a prominent official, which would be crucial for William's future climb to chief justiceship.

-Mrs. Powell was considered to be the "social arbiter" of Toronto in the years preceding her husband's death on September 6, 1834.
-During her time as the social arbiter she is best known for challenging then Lieutenant Governor of Upper Canada Francis Gore.
-Anne publicly challenged Gore on his treatment of Mrs. John Small who was accused of adultery.
+Murray was considered the "social arbiter" of Toronto in the years preceding her husband's death on 6 September 1834.
+She is best known for challenging then Lieutenant Governor of Upper Canada Francis Gore.
+She publicly challenged Gore on his treatment of Mrs. John Small who was accused of adultery.

-Anne Murray Powell, along with her husband Chief Justice William Dummer Powell, have one of the largest surviving record of personal letters from the period of 1771-1840.
+Murray and her husband have one of the largest surviving record of personal letters from the period of 1771-1840.
 "Throughout her long life, Mrs Powell was an inveterate writer of letters.
-More than 700 of them have survived "(describing) the excitement of enemy invasion in 1813 and armed rebellion in 1837, and the 'system of wrong and Robbery' embodied in the 1839 Clergy Reserves bill".
+More than 700 of them have survived describing the excitement of enemy invasion in 1813 and armed rebellion in 1837, and the 'system of wrong and Robbery' embodied in the 1839 Clergy Reserves bill".

-The more than 700 letters that have survived to this day range from letters to friends near Boston to family in England.
-These letters give us insight to community, social spheres in Canada, politics, and even American-Canadian relations in the later 1700s and early 1800s.
-Anne Murray Powell would later die in Toronto on 10 March 1849, just before her ninety-fourth birthday.